Sucuri/sucuri-wordpress-plugin/readme.txt

 = Do I need to run this plugin to get the Website Firewall ad-on feature? =

 No, it is not required.
 The Website Firewall (CloudProxy) runs in the cloud without the need of anything installed.
 This plugin only helps see and manage the service from the WordPress dashboard.

+== Upgrade Notice ==

+= 1.8.3 =
+This version adds support for the latest version of WordPress.
+Introduces new features and fixes some bugs reported by the WordPress community as well as bugs found by our automated testing system.

 == Changelog ==